liamsorsby/homelab-automation/README.md

 ### Notes

-* packer config doesn't quite work yet, currently used the below script to create a VM template for use with terraform until packer is fixed.
+* Currently using the below script to create a VM template for use with terraform until I work out packer.

 ### Template created with the following script